 The number of dollars in the seller’s pocket is usually one of the most important factors in determining who is the winning bidder in a multiple offer situation.
 This is a net number, after all fees have been paid, which is different than the price you offer.
 If you are asking the seller to pay for closing costs, survey, home warranty or other customary buyer costs, subtract that amount from your offer price to get the seller’s net number.
 Keep in mind, a $400,000 offer with $10,000 in seller paid closing costs is really a $390,000 net offer.
 Need to ask for closing costs?
 Here are some strategies for asking for seller paid closing costs.

+A larger down payment means less uncertainty with the buyer’s loan.
 Low down payment loans are great for buyers, but sellers worry even slight changes in the buyer’s financial situation or interest rates will cause the deal to fall apart.
 A higher down payment means lower loan to value ratios and less red tape from a lender.
 For a seller, the least amount of uncertainty, the better.

 Shortest Option Period Possible